PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

-We evaluate \texttt{rcc} and \texttt{rci} operations under two configurations to understand the copy/initialization throughput improvements provided by \texttt{rcc} and \texttt{rci}, and to understand the overheads introduced by end-to-end support for PuM operations.
-We test two configurations: (i) \emph{Bare-Metal}, to find the maximum RowClone throughput our implementation provides solely using pumolib, and (ii) \emph{No Flush}, to understand the benefits our end-to-end implementation of RowClone can provide in copy/initialization throughput when data in DRAM is up-to-date.
+We evaluate \texttt{rcc} and \texttt{rci} operations under two configurations to understand the copy/initialization throughput improvements provided by \texttt{rcc} and \texttt{rci} over traditional CPU-copy operations performed by the Rocket core, and to understand the overheads introduced by end-to-end support for {commodity DRAM based} PuM operations.
+We test two configurations: (i) \emph{Bare-Metal}, to find the maximum RowClone throughput our implementation provides solely using pumolib, and (ii) \emph{No Flush}, to understand the benefits our end-to-end implementation (i.e., with system support) of RowClone can provide in copy/initialization throughput when data in DRAM is up-to-date \omi{(i.e., when no coherence operations are needed)}.

-\textbf{Bare-Metal.} We assume that RowClone operations always target data that is allocated correctly in DRAM (i.e., no overhead introduced by address translation, IRT accesses, and CLFLUSH operations).
+\textbf{Bare-Metal.} We assume that RowClone operations always target data that is allocated correctly in DRAM (i.e., there is no overhead introduced by address translation, IRT accesses, and CLFLUSH operations).
 We directly issue RowClone operations via pumolib using physical addresses.
-Similarly, the baseline CPU uses physical addresses to access memory to copy data.
+Traditional CPU-copy operations (executed on the Rocket core) also use physical addresses.

 \textbf{No Flush.} We assume that the programmer uses the \texttt{alloc\_align} function to allocate the operands of RowClone operations.
-We use versions of \texttt{rcc} and \texttt{rci} system calls that do not use CLFLUSH to flush cache blocks of source and destination operands of RowClone operations.
+We use {a} version of \texttt{rcc} and \texttt{rci} system calls that do not use CLFLUSH to flush cache blocks of source and destination operands of RowClone operations.
 We run the \emph{No Flush} configuration on our custom supervisor software.
-The baseline CPU uses virtual addresses to access memory for data copy.
+Both \texttt{rcc} and \texttt{rci}, and traditional CPU-copy operations use virtual addresses.

 \revcommon{